Timothy DeFoor

-Timothy Lionel DeFoor (born November 18, 1961) is an American politician who currently serves as the Pennsylvania Auditor General.
-He previously served as the Controller of Dauphin County, Pennsylvania.
-He is a member of the Republican Party.
+Timothy Lionel DeFoor (born 1961 or 1962) is an American politician who is serving as the 50th Pennsylvania auditor general since 2021.
+A member of the Republican Party, he previously served as controller of Dauphin County, Pennsylvania from 2016 to 2021.

-DeFoor's victory in the 2020 Pennsylvania Auditor General election made him the first African American and person of color to win election to statewide executive office in Pennsylvania, and the second to hold statewide office following Tim Reese.
-Upon taking office as Auditor General, DeFoor also became the first Republican to hold that office since Barbara Hafer, who left office in 1997.
+DeFoor's victory in the 2020 Pennsylvania Auditor General election made him the first African American and person of color to win an election to a statewide executive office in Pennsylvania, and the second to hold statewide office following Tim Reese.
+Upon taking office as auditor general, DeFoor also became the first Republican to hold that office since Barbara Hafer, who left office in 1997.

-Education
+Early life and education

-Prior to attending college, DeFoor graduated from Susquehanna Township High School.
+DeFoor was born in 1961 or 1962.
+He graduated from Susquehanna Township High School.
 DeFoor holds an associate degree in paralegal studies from Harrisburg Area Community College.
 He also graduated from Pennsylvania State University with a bachelor's degree in psychology, and earned a second bachelor's degree from the University of Pittsburgh in sociology and history.
 DeFoor earned a master's degree in project management from Harrisburg University of Science and Technology.

 Career

 Early career

 DeFoor began his career in 1986 as an investigator for the Dauphin County public defender's office.
-He subsequently worked as an investigator for Pennsylvania's Office of the Inspector General and the Pennsylvania Attorney General.
+He subsequently worked as an investigator for Pennsylvania's office of the Inspector General and the Pennsylvania attorney general.
 He has also worked as an internal auditor and fraud investigator for UPMC Health Plan, and as a consultant for Booz Allen Hamilton.

 County controller

 DeFoor won election to the office of Dauphin County controller in 2015, defeating Democratic nominee Eric Gutshall.
 He was the first African American to win election to a county row office in Dauphin County.
 During his first term as controller, DeFoor's work won recognition from the Government Finance Officers Association.
-DeFoor then won re-election in 2019, running unopposed.
-After being elected Auditor General, DeFoor submitted his resignation as county controller on December 21, 2020, to take effect on the morning of January 19, 2021.
+DeFoor won re-election in 2019, running unopposed.
+After being elected auditor general, DeFoor submitted his resignation as county controller on December 21, 2020, to take effect on the morning of January 19, 2021.
 Mary Bateman was elected on November 2, 2021, to succeed him as controller.